AnicetNgrt/flore1/README.md

 #	(function, (*args) , {**kwargs})

 # Repeatedly asking the Refresh Instance to
-# check if it is time to call
+# check if it is time to call all the function
+# in its calling queue.
 while True:
 	refr.run()
 ```